Engineering continuous-variable entanglement in mechanical oscillators with optimal control: Abstract

 \section{Abstract}

 We demonstrate an optimal quantum control strategy for the deterministic preparation of entangled harmonic oscillator states in trapped ions.
 The protocol employs dynamical phase modulation of laser-driven Jaynes-Cummings and anti-Jaynes-Cummings interactions.
-We prepare Two-Mode Squeezed Vacuum (TMSV) states in the mechanical motions of a trapped ion and characterize the states with phase-space tomography.
-First, we verify continuous-variable entanglement by measuring an Einstein-Podolsky-Rosen entanglement parameter of 0.0132(7), which is below the threshold of 0.25 for Reid's EPR criterion.
-Second, we perform a continuous-variable Bell test and find a violation of the Clauser-Horne-Shimony-Holt inequality, measuring 2.26(3), which is above the entanglement threshold of 2.
-We also demonstrate the flexibility of our method by preparing a non-Gaussian entangled oscillator state--a superposition of TMSV states.
+We prepare Two-Mode Squeezed Vacuum States (TMSS) in the motions of a trapped ion and characterize the states with phase-space tomography.
+We verify continuous-variable entanglement by measuring an Einstein-Podolsky-Rosen entanglement parameter of 0.0132(7), which surpasses the threshold of 0.25 for Reid's EPR criterion.
+We also perform a continuous-variable Bell test and find a violation of the Clauser-Horne-Shimony-Holt inequality, measuring 2.26(3), exceeding the entanglement threshold of 2.
+We also demonstrate the flexibility of our method by preparing a non-Gaussian entangled oscillator state -- a superposition of TMSS.